english-blog/english-blog.github.io/_posts/2014-09-02-meat-eating-animal-lovers.md

 > Could you look an animal in the eyes and say to it, 'My appetite is more important than your suffering'? ~ **Moby**

 If you can... great !!!.
 You simply live by your predator instinct.
 Please continue.
-Also, take care of your health.

 If you cannot, would you like to explore why?.